-So if you’reperforming preventative maintenance, machine won’t break down, but it’s hard to show that.
-So with actual data, the smoothing of vibrations or the leveling off of hotspots and temperatures on the equipment, you’re able to prove and show the benefits to your department.
+So if you’re performing preventative maintenance, the machine won’t break down, but it’s hard to show that.
+So with actual data, the smoothing of vibrations or the levelling off of hotspots and temperatures on the equipment, you’re able to prove and show the benefits to your department.

 Matt:[00:09:36] And so moving on slightly from that, do you think software tools are useful for managing said maintenance activities?